Physical Therapy Treatments For Tennis Elbow

 1. In The First 48 Hours

-During the first 48 hours after acute onset of your pain, your treatment should include:
+During the first 48 hours after acute onset of your pain, your treatment will include:

 • Using elastic bandages to support and take pressure off your painful muscles